Themefic-Team/tourfic/readme.txt

 * Email verification for vendors (Pro)
 * Frontend Dashboard for Vendors (Pro)

-In short, Tourfic has all the features to make it the best Multi vendor hotel / travel / car rental booking system WordPress plugin.
+In short, Tourfic includes all the features for a multi-vendor hotel, travel, Apartment and car rental booking system in WordPress.

 = 🎉  API BASED AFFILIATE INTEGRATION =
 * Booking.com Affiliate Program (Pro)